Augustus O. Dole

-August Osmyn Dole (February 11, 1816 - December 7, 1876) was an American businessman and optician.
+August Osmyn Dole (February 11, 1816 - December 7, 1876) was an American businessman and politician.

-Born in Shelburne, Massachusetts, he moved to Arlington, Wisconsin in 1856 and then to Poynette, Wisconsin in 1866.
+Born in Shelburne, Massachusetts on February 11, 1816, he moved to Arlington, Wisconsin in 1856 and then to Poynette, Wisconsin in 1866.
 He owned a mill.
 Dole served as justice of the peace, town clerk, and on the school board.
 In 1876, Dole served in the Wisconsin State Assembly as a Republican.
+He represented the third district of Columbia County, Wisconsin.
+He was elected over Chas.
+J. Pardee, the Democratic candidate, by a vote of 679 to 535.

-He died in Poynette, Wisconsin and was still in office at the time of his death from pneumonia.
+He died in Poynette, Wisconsin on Dec.
+7, 1876, and was still in office at the time of his death from pneumonia.